Good Morning, Siblings!

 “Look at the proud: he is inwardly not upright; but the righteous will attain life through trusting faithfulness.
 Habakkuk 2:4

 This reminds me, again, of end of the world movies.
 It is in the 11th hour our hero warns the people about the destructive path that they are on and offers up a means of course correction which must be made immediately.
 However, many blow it off and think the hero is crazy.

-🌿The prophesy mentioned in Habakkuk 2:4, where have we heard this?
+The prophesy mentioned in Habakkuk 2:4, where have we heard this?
 The righteous will attain life through trusting faithfulness… It is similar in Daniel 10:14; Daniel 12:4-13.
 2 Corinthians 5:7 says that “we live by trust, not by what we see.”
-Galatians says, “Those who live by trusting and being faithful who are really children of Abraham.”
+Galatians chapter 3 tells us that it is those who live by trusting and being faithful who are really children of Abraham.
 And Ezekiel 33 says a lot by this.
 It even gives a warning to believers who do not warn a believer that is not living right from Yehovah’s perspective.
 Hebrews 10:38 says, “But the person who is righteous will live his life by trusting, and if he shrinks back, I will not be pleased with him.”